Yashica TLR

 The Challenge

 The information on this site developed out of frustration at the lack of accurate model detail available on the Yashica TLRs, particularly the Yashicaflex series and the first of the Yashicas.
-A number of prominent sites have obviously incorrect information. eBay sellers often use these sites for quick identification and you can see how wrong thinking has grown.
-In fact, one well known and respected site with misleading information has been translated back into Japanese.
-This was surprising, given the cameras’ relative popularity at the time, the snippets of information already on the net and the significant numbers that seem to change hands at on-line auctions etc. Unfortunately, Yashica seems to have done little to formally document its own history and what there was, seems to have been lost with the Kyocera takeover.
+Many prominent sites have obviously incorrect information, bloggers broadcast the mistakes more widely, eBay sellers often use these sites for quick identification and you can see how wrong thinking has grown.
+In fact, I cannot think of one significant website, or reference work, where it is not possible to demonstrate some degree of mistaken identity and/or chronology (and that also applies to the other models I have chosen to cover).

-Data Sources & Scope
+My Approach - Data Sources & Scope

 Other Resources - Manuals & User Guides